 Trail vs. Road Shoes

 Shoes for trail running are designed to stand up to a variety of surfaces while keeping feet protected and comfortable.
-When comparing trail running shoes to road running shoes, there are a few key differences that set the two apart.Protective Materials and Better Stability Control
+When comparing trail running shoes to road running shoes, there are a few key differences that set the two apart.
+This includes more protective materials, better stability, and superior traction.Protective Materials and Better Stability Control

 Light Trail Runners

-Example: Nike Terra Kiger 4 - Women's
+Example: Nike Terra Kiger 4

 Rugged Trail Runners

-Designed with versatility and technical trails in mind, this category of shoe does best when the trail is littered with rocks, roots, and steep terrain.
+Designed with versatility and technical trails in mind, this category of the shoe does best when the trail is littered with rocks, roots, and steep terrain.
 This category of shoe fits a wide variety of terrain to include both hard and soft surfaces.
 Some of the protective features you'll find include toe caps, rock guards, cushioning, supportive uppers, and a diversity of lug shapes and patterns.
-In addition, some shoes will have longer lugs to perform better in softer surfaces, while others may have a hard vibram sole to protect on rocky trails.
+In addition, some shoes will have longer lugs to perform better in softer surfaces, while others may have a hard Vibram sole to protect on rocky trails.
 Most of the shoes we reviewed fit into this category.

 Barefoot & Minimalist

-The maximalist shoe is packed with cushion to provide you with the most comfortable ride you could ever imagine on the trail.
+The maximalist shoe is packed with the cushion to provide you with the most comfortable ride you could ever imagine on the trail.
 The extra cushion is said to help protect joints and is said to help endurance by absorbing shock that your knees or hips would normally absorb.
-That said, maximalist shoes can come with a variety of heel to toe drop ranges.Pros: Super comfortable cushioning, less overall joint pain on trail (in our experience)
+That said, maximalist shoes can come with a variety of heel to toe drop ranges.

 This shoe type features a low to the ground feel, moderate to minimal cushioning, and lightweight protective components.
 This type of shoe features a heel-toe drop of 0 to 6 mm and offers better stability than traditional and maximalist shoes.

-Examples: Saucony Peregrine 7 (4mm), Altra Lone Peak 3.5 (zero drop), La Sportiva Bushido (4 mm), Salming Elements (4 mm)
+Examples: Saucony Peregrine 8 (4mm), Altra Lone Peak 4.0 (zero drop), La Sportiva Bushido (4 mm), Inov-8 TerraUltra 260G (zero drop)

 Where do you Run?